OpenEuro/asr/README.md

 The host machine must have an NVidia graphics card with CUDA 12.x installed natively, preferably [CUDA 12.1](https://developer.nvidia.com/cuda-12-1-0-download-archive), even when using Docker.

-The graphics card should have at least 8GB VRAM.
+The graphics card should have at least 12GB VRAM for the largest model.

 The host machine must have Docker installed.